 Well AMC-5 exhibited the greatest water-level increase following MR's resumption of mining in 2003, followed by two years of water-level decline.
 This well is located just north of the Emergency Pond in the west corner of the concentrator yard (fig. 2-2).
 This pond received considerable inputs of fresh water prior to MR's start-up in the fall of 2003.
-The water-level trend for 2003-2005 shown on figure 2-3 for this well is very similar to the trend seen in 1986-1987, which coincides with the start-up of mining following ARCO's 1983 suspension of mining.
+The water-level trend for 2003-2005 shown on figure 2-3 for this well is similar to the trend seen in 1986-1987, which coincides with the start-up of mining following ARCO's 1983 suspension of mining.
 It is apparent that filling the Emergency Pond with make-up water for milling operations has a considerable influence on alluvial water levels in the immediate area.
 The water level in well AMC-5 began to rise in the summer of 2006 following increased precipitation in April and June.

-The water level continued to rise throughout the remainder of the summer before leveling off in the fall; water levels rose again in early 2007 before stabilizing the remainder of the year.
-While the initial water-level increases coincide somewhat with early spring precipitation, the overall water-level trends for 2006 through 2009 do not appear to completely respond to seasonal precipitation changes; it is more likely a response to operational changes within MR's water-handling system.
+The water level continued to rise throughout the remainder of the summer before leveling off in the fall; water-level increases coincide somewhat with early spring precipitation, the overall water-level trends for 2006 through 2010 do not appear to completely respond to seasonal precipitation changes; it is more likely a response to operational changes within MR's water-handling system.